Way Of Way 472

 “Is”, unlike “am”, suggests an identity relating to universal reality beyond the personal self.

 “I is time” is transcendental.
 I is a flow of events.
-I is infinite, continuous and eternal.
+I is infinite, continuous, eternal.
+I is being, not a being.

 The acronym “I-IT” (I Is Time) also illuminates.